risa1796/ChungA/README.md

 Hi there, I'm Chung A 👩🏻‍💻

-I currently focus on studying data analysis, machine learning and Deep learning.
+I currently focus on studying data analysis, machine learning and deep learning.
 Difficult, but interesting!

 You can find my portfolio link in my profile; open to new exciting works!